 (click on chart to enlarge image)

-The Fed estimated that the value of household real estate increased to $21.8 trillion in Q3 2015.
-The value of household real estate is still $0.7 trillion below the peak in early 2006 (not adjusted for inflation).
+The Fed estimated that the value of household real estate increased to $22.7 trillion in Q3.
+The value of household real estate is now above the bubble peak in early 2006 – but not adjusted for inflation, and also including new construction.

 As one can see, the first outsized peak was in 2000, and attained after the stock market bull market / stock market bubbles and economic strength.
 The second outsized peak was in 2007, right near the peak of the housing bubble as well as near the stock market peak.